lunasec-io/lunasec/docs/blog/2021-11-02-our-ci-setup.md

 ```shell
 docker run -v /var/run/docker.sock:/var/run/docker.sock job-runner
 ```
-just like in the blog post.
-It almost worked right off the bat, except for this error:
+This was exactly as per the blog post above, and it almost worked right off the bat, except for this error:
 ```shell
 failed to solve with frontend dockerfile.v0: failed to read dockerfile:
  open /var/lib/docker/tmp/buildkit-mount3865249966/demo.dockerfile: no such file or directory
 ```

-The volume mount paths in our Docker Compose file were broken, because these were expanding to absolute paths *inside* the job-runner, but we were running *outside* on the host machine.
+The volume mount paths in our Docker Compose file were broken, because they were expanding to absolute paths *inside* the job-runner, but we were running *outside* on the host machine.
-We couldn't fix it by hardcoding the paths because everyone's machines (plus CI) are all different.
+We couldn't fix it by hardcoding the paths because everyone's machines (plus CI), are all different.

 As a workaround we pass the host machine's base-path, aka the working directory, as an environment variable into the job-runner when we start it up like this:
 ```shell
 docker run -e HOST_MACHINE_PWD=$(pwd) -v /var/run/docker.sock:/var/run/docker.sock job-runner
 ```

-Then we read that ENV variable in our script that generates the Docker Compose file and use it as the base path for mounting those volumes.
+Then we read that ENV variable in our script that generates the Docker Compose file, and use it as the base path for mounting those volumes.

 The fact that we were already generating our Docker Compose config dynamically made it easier, and if you're using a static config, you may have to try your luck with `sed` or some other way of overwriting the Docker Compose path.